 What do you get when you combine a walking tour, a food tour, and history highlights all in one in Bridgetown Barbados?
-The popular Lickrish Walking Food Tour, but a word of warning, you will need to come feeling hungry, very hungry!
+The popular Lickrish Walking Food Tour of Barbados, but a word of warning, you will need to come feeling hungry, very hungry!

 Now, were you wondering what “Lickrish” means just like us?
 The Bajan word ‘lickrish’ means greedy for food.